Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Optimizing FSFOM Using the Relaxed PEP

 We conjecture that the lower bound~\eqref{eq:low} of OGM-G under~\eqref{eq:init,dist} is exact, based on numerical evidence in Table~\ref{tab:ratePESTO}.
 This is a bit disappointing, because it appears that a method that is optimal under one initial condition is far from optimal for another initial condition.
 It is also unfortunate that OGM-G has a poor worst-case rate for decreasing the cost function under~\eqref{eq:init,dist}.
 An open problem is finding a method that achieves optimal rates invariant to worst-case rate measures and initial conditions.

-In addition, we study how the worst-case rate (of OGM-G) under~\eqref{eq:init,func} transfers to that under~\eqref{eq:init,dist} for given problem instance $(f,\x_0)$, particularly focusing on two worst-case problem instances of OGM-G in Lemma~\ref{lem:worst}.
-For the worst-case of OGM-G associated with the Huber function $\phi_1(\x)$, the constants $R$ and $\bar{R}$ in~\eqref{eq:init,func} and~\eqref{eq:init,dist} have the following relationship:
+In addition, we study how the worst-case rate under~\eqref{eq:init,func} transfers to that under~\eqref{eq:init,dist} for given problem instance $(f,\x_0)$.
+We particularly focus on two worst-case problem instances of OGM-G in Lemma~\ref{lem:worst}, while similar analysis can be done for the worst-case problem instance of GM in Lemma~\ref{lem:worst,gm}.
+For the worst-case of OGM-G associated with the Huber function $\phi_1(\x)$, the constants $R$ and $\overline{R}$ in~\eqref{eq:init,func} and~\eqref{eq:init,dist} have the following relationship:

-We can then show the following upper bound associated with $\bar{R}$ after $N$ iterations of OGM-G:
+We can then show the following upper bound associated with $\overline{R}$ after $N$ iterations of OGM-G:

-yielding $O(1/N^4)$, instead of the OGM-G rate $O(1/N^2)$, expressed by using $\bar{R}$ instead of $R$.
-On the other hand, for the worst-case of OGM-G associated with the quadratic function $\phi_2(\x)$ in Lemma~\ref{lem:worst}, we have the relationship $R=\bar{R}$, as mentioned in Corollary~\ref{cor}.
-These examples illustrate that comparing the worst-case rates under different initial conditions is subtle, and it is incomplete to treat $R$ and $\bar{R}$ as just arbitrary constants (unrelated to $N$) in Table~\ref{tab:rate}.
+yielding $O(1/N^4)$, instead of the OGM-G rate $O(1/N^2)$, expressed by using $\overline{R}$ instead of $R$.
+On the other hand, for the worst-case of OGM-G associated with the quadratic function $\phi_2(\x)$ in Lemma~\ref{lem:worst}, we have the relationship $R=\overline{R}$, as mentioned in Corollary~\ref{cor}.
+These examples illustrate that comparing the worst-case rates under different initial conditions is subtle, and it would be incomplete to treat $R$ and $\overline{R}$ as just arbitrary constants (unrelated to $N$) in Table~\ref{tab:rate}.

-\subsection{Related Work: OGM}
+\subsection{\bf Related Work: OGM}

 This section shows that the proposed OGM-G has a close relationship with the following OGM~\cite{kim:16:ofo} (that was numerically first identified in~\cite{drori:14:pof}).

 \fbox{

 } We can easily notice the symmetric relationship of the parameters